-Here's what most founders miss: investors at the seed stage are not making a data decision; they're simply taking risks.
+Here's what most founders miss: investors at the seed stage aren't making a data decision, they're taking a risk.
 The numbers aren't proven yet, and the market share doesn't exist yet.
-What they're buying into is a vision, and a vision only travels if it's carried by a story.
+What they're buying into is a vision, and a vision only travels if a story carries it.
+Your brand narrative is the consistent, insightful story that makes investors, early hires, and first customers feel like they can't afford to miss being part of what you're building.

 At the seed stage, you're asking someone to fund a hypothesis without data.
 The product may be MVP at best, but what experienced seed investors are searching for is whether the founder sees something others don't, and whether they can communicate that vision in a way that makes others see it too.

-A clear brand narrative also reduces the risks of investment psychologically.
-When a founder can articulate exactly what's broken in their brand story, who feels that pain, and why their approach is the right one, it signals clarity of thought.
-And clarity signals strategy and execution.
+A clear brand narrative also reduces investment risk psychologically.
+When a founder can articulate exactly what's broken, who feels that pain, and why their approach is right, it signals clarity of thought and clarity signals strategy and execution.

-A compelling brand narrative isn't a company description.
-It's a story with stakes.
-It has a problem worth solving, a vision worth funding, and a protagonist worth betting on.
-Here's the framework:
+A strong brand narrative has four parts: vision, problem, solution framing, and founder fit.
+It isn't a company description, it's a story with stakes, a problem worth solving, a vision worth funding, and a protagonist worth betting on.

-- Vision: Your vision isn't your product roadmap; it's your perspective.
+- Vision: Not your product roadmap, your perspective.
 What shift in behaviour, technology, or culture makes this the right time to build?

-- Solution framing: Don't describe what you built, describe what you make possible and how it solves problems.
+- Solution framing: Don't describe what you built, describe what you make possible.
 Investors fund outcomes, not features.

 - Founder fit: Why you?
-This isn't an ego exercise; it's the most important trust signal in your narrative.
-Your lived experience, your obsession with the problem, your unfair advantage.
+Not an ego exercise, but the most important trust signal in your narrative: your lived experience, your obsession with the problem, your unfair advantage.

-Leading with features instead of meaning.
-"Our AI-powered platform integrates with your existing workflows", tells an investor what your product does.
-It tells them nothing about why it matters.
+The most common mistake is leading with features instead of meaning.
+"Our AI-powered platform integrates with your existing workflows" tells an investor what your product does, but nothing about why it matters.
 Features belong in your demo; give them meaning in your narrative.

-Being too broad.
-"We help businesses grow" is not a narrative; it’s vague.
+The second is being too broad.
+"We help businesses grow" isn't a narrative; it's vague.
 Specificity is what creates resonance.
-If your story is the same as every founder’s story, it moves no one.
+If your story sounds like every founder's story, it moves no one.

-Sounding like every other startup.
-"We're disrupting the [X] industry with cutting-edge technology" is the equivalent of what other founders say to investors.
-Investors hear this framing dozens of times a week.
+The third is sounding like every other startup.
+"We're disrupting the [X] industry with cutting-edge technology" is the kind of framing investors hear dozens of times a week.
 The startups they remember are the ones that said something unique.

-Your core narrative statement is a single, pressure-tested paragraph that captures your vision, the problem, and your unique position.
+You craft it by pressure-testing a single paragraph that captures your vision, the problem, and your unique position, built from three building blocks: audience, tension, and transformation.
 Think of it as the opening of your story, not a tagline, not a mission statement, but the sentence or two that makes someone lean forward.

 - Audience: Who specifically is experiencing the pain?
-If it’s not "SMEs", go into details.
+If it's not "SMEs," go into detail.

-- Tension: What is the gap between how things are and how they should be?
+- Tension: What's the gap between how things are and how they should be?

 - Transformation: What does the world look like after your solution works?